Optical and Raman spectroscopies of 171Yb3+:Y2SiO5 hyperfine structure for application toward microwave-to-optical transducer: Spectroscopy apparatus and methods

-The Raman heterodyne spectroscopy is an optical method to detect radio-wave spin resonance.\cite{RN46} This method requires to collect heterodyne beats made between the optical pump and the Raman wave.
-Importantly, the generation of Raman wave is enhanced by the spin resonance of radio-wave (the transition $S_1 \rightarrow S_2$) within a cyclic process completed by a optical pump ($S_2 \rightarrow E_x$) and an emission of Raman wave ($E_x \rightarrow S_1$) shown as an inset in \fref{fig:OPLL}.
-In this process, the enhanced heterodyne beat should have the same frequency with the spin transition.
-Thus, our setup for the heterodyne detection is simple as shown as \fref{fig:OPLL}(a), such that the detection can be minimal with a vector network analyzer (VNA) and a fast photodiode of 10 GHz bandwidth.
-VNA is a useful tool to generate and receive radio-wave, producing a spectrum of the transmission $S$ parameter ($S_{21}$) of the generated frequency of radio wave ($\Omega$).
+Raman heterodyne spectroscopy is an optical method {used to} detect {the} spin resonance {of radio-waves}.\cite{RN46, Holliday:90} This method requires {the collection of} heterodyne beats between the optical pump and the Raman {waves}. {In particular,} the generation of Raman {waves} {can be} enhanced by the spin resonance of {radio waves} (transition {of} $S_1 \rightarrow S_2$) within a cyclic process completed by {an} optical pump ($S_2 \rightarrow E_x$) and an emission of Raman {waves} ($E_x \rightarrow S_1$), {as shown in the} inset {of} {\fref{fig:RHS}(a)}.
+In this process, the enhanced heterodyne beat should have the same frequency {as that of} the spin transition.
+Our {simple} setup for the heterodyne detection is {depicted in} {\fref{fig:RHS}(a)}, {where} detection can be {minimally} {performed using} a vector network analyzer (VNA) and a fast photodiode of 10-GHz bandwidth.
+VNA is a useful tool {for generating} and {receiving} radio {waves}, producing a spectrum of the transmission {S-parameter} ($\mathrm{S}_{21}$) of the generated frequency of radio {waves} ($\Omega$).

-However, refrigeration to below 4 K is required to ease the rate of spin relaxations ($T_1^{-1}$) toward thermal equilibrium population of $S_1$ and $S_2$ .
-The main origin for spin ensembles of rare ion ({\reion}) in {\yso} is phonon interactions.
-Two phonon interactions affect more intensively at higher temperatures.
-It has been known that the spin relaxation rate of {\ybyso} can be lower than 10 Hz at $< 4$ K.\cite{RN52} For this reason, many quantum memory experiments with {\reyso} have been done in the similar range of temperature.
-Our setup refrigerates {\yso} to $< 2.7$ K, using a pulse tube cryocooler (Cryomech PT405). \fref{fig:RHS}(c-e) shows internal structures of cryostat that we designed ourselves.
-To isolate thermal radiation through optical windows, we have cold windows at 30 K radiation shield.
-Semi-rigid coaxial cables made of stainless steal is to deliver high frequency radio-wave to {\ybyso}.
-Low stiffness copper braids wound with multilayer insulation films were used to block vibrational forces while allowing large cooling capacity.
-The full details of vibration isolation are explained in {\suppl}.
+However, refrigeration to below 4 K is required to ease {the} rate of spin relaxation ($T_1^{-1}$) toward {the} thermal equilibrium population of $S_1$ and $S_2$ .
+The main {source} of relaxation in spin ensembles of rare ion ({\reion}) in {\yso} {are the} phonon interactions \cite{RN341}, {which display a} more {intensive impact through} two phonon processes at higher temperatures.\cite{RN761} {Studies have shown} that the spin relaxation rate of {\ybyso} can be lower than 10 Hz at $< 4$ K.\cite{RN52} {Therefore,} our setup {was devised to refrigerate} {\yso} to $< 2.7$ K {by} using a pulse tube cryocooler (Cryomech PT405). \fref{fig:RHS}(c-e) shows the internal structures of {our designed} cryostat.
+To isolate thermal radiation through optical windows, we {installed} cold windows at {the} 30-K radiation shield. {In addition, we used} semi-rigid coaxial cables made of stainless steel to deliver a high-frequency radio waves to {\ybyso}. {Futhermore,} low-stiffness copper braids wound with multilayer insulation films were used to isolate vibrations while allowing a large cooling capacity.